Manasquan, New Jersey: Government

 At the January 2017 reorganization meeting, Joseph Bossone was chosen on an interim basis to fill the three-year seat expiring in December 2019 that Owen McCarthy had been elected to in November 2016 until he resigned from office after being confirmed by the state senate to take a position as a Monmouth County judge; Bossone served on an interim basis until the November 2017 general election, when he was elected to serve the balance of the term of office.

-In January 2016, the Borough Council appointed Richard Read to fill the council seat expiring in December 2016 that became vacant when Edward Donovan was sworn in as mayor.
+In January 2016, the borough council appointed Richard Read to fill the council seat expiring in December 2016 that became vacant when Edward Donovan was sworn in as mayor.

 Federal, state, and county representation

-Manasquan is located in the 4th Congressional District and is part of New Jersey's 30th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Manasquan had been in the 10th state legislative district.
+Manasquan is located in the 4th Congressional District and is part of New Jersey's 10th state legislative district.